udacity/create-your-own-adventure/english/advice_from_mother/advice_from_mother.md

 Something about them being good for me.
 But at that time, I was at the age that I thought "If it doesn't taste good, it just can't be good for me".

+and now i am blind as i never ate any carrots.
+I also have large ears

 "[She answers.](../bear-story/bear-story.md)"